AmineHouari98/Car-Dashboard-App/README.md

 # Note

+this code is made with QML/VPLAY and Qt C++ (5.10)

-this app has been tested on a ford fiesta 2013 if a pid is not supported by your car you can modify it in the serial.cpp file (line 691) and bluetoothmodule.cpp (line 701)
+Tested on a ford fiesta 2013 if a pid is not supported by your car you can modify it in the serial.cpp file (line 691) and bluetoothmodule.cpp (line 701)

 # How to use it